Jennifer Lopez, 49, Posts Friday Night Selfie With No Makeup, Looks Stunning As Usual

 Singer and actress Jennifer Lopez shared a stunning Instagram selfie with her fans Friday night, captioned with “#fridaynight [kiss emoji].”
 In the photo, Lopez sends a pouty kiss to her fans and appears to be reclining on a beautifully embroidered pillow with a towel wrapped around her head.
-The sleepy-eyed star’s skin appears to be flawless even without makeup, and she looks calm, confident and happy.
-People reports that the artist just turned 49 on August 31, and that fans continue to marvel at her ageless appearance.
+The sleepy-eyed star’s skin appears to be flawless even without makeup, and she looks calm, confident, and happy.
+People reports that the artist just turned 49 on August 31, and fans continue to marvel at her ageless appearance.

 JLo is a mom of two with a busy career, yet refuses to let a stressful life weigh her down, People reports.
 Of course, it surely helps that the Shades of Blue star maintains an active fitness regimen, complete with Tracy Anderson classes, boxing, and private trainer sessions.
 Add to that chasing around her two youngsters, and Lopez doesn’t seem to let anything slow her down.
 She spoke about her energy with Emmy Magazine, People reports.